jegly/Box/README.md

 Ask questions about images using on-device vision models.
 Powered by LiteRT with Gemma 4 E2B / E4B — GPU-accelerated, up to 32K context.

 ### App Language
-Switch Box's own interface language from **Settings → Language** — System, English, **Français**, **Português** or **Português (Brasil)**.
+Switch Box's own interface language from **Settings → Language** — System, English, **Français**, **Português**, **Português (Brasil)**, **Deutsch** or **简体中文**.
 Box uses Android's per-app language support, so your choice is stored by the system and survives app updates.
-Translation coverage is partial for now: translated screens follow your selection, everything else stays in English.
+Coverage is partial in every language: around two thirds of Box's text is written directly into the app rather than into its translatable resources, so it stays English whatever you pick.
+German and Simplified Chinese cover everything that currently can be translated; French and Portuguese cover a subset of that.

 ### Biometric App Lock
 Enable an optional biometric lock from Settings.
 The app re-locks automatically every time it is backgrounded.
 Unlock via fingerprint or face authentication before any content is shown.